 *Find disposable decorating bags, the tips, couplers and popsicle sticks in the craft store.
 For food coloring, I prefer Americolor soft gel pastes.
 Choose any colors you like.
 I used Red, Orange, Electric Green, Regal Purple and Bright White (for the highlight, you can also use a lighter version of the popsicle color in lieu of white).
 You’ll need one bag, tip, coupler and rubber band per color plus extra decorating bags.
-For tips on finding food coloring, click HERE.
-For the popsicle template, CLICK HERE.
-You can also use a tombstone or popsicle cookie cutter if you have one, and cut off the bottom.
+You can also use a tombstone or popsicle cookie cutter if you have one, and cut off the bottom, or just make your own template from parchment paper.
+For tips on finding cookie decorating supplies, click here.

 step one: bake your cookies